 "Writing makes me feel complete, it is a door to your wildest dreams, writing is an opportunity to express your feelings and show your true colours of what you can do." - Year 4 Child

-Through imitating, innovating and independent application using the Talk for Writing process we provide our pupils with the tools they need to become creative authors.
-Continuously developing their writing knowledge and instilling a love of reading and writing.
+We unlock our pupils' writing potential through by inspiring them with high-quality, aspirational texts.
+Through the Talk for Writing process we provide our pupils with the tools they need to become creative authors.
+We are continuously developing their writing skills whilst instilling a love of reading and writing.

-We aim to prepare children to be successful communicators and writers so they can achieve their aspirations throughout their education and beyond.
+We are preparing children to be successful communicators and writers so they can achieve their aspirations throughout their education and beyond.

 At Elmhurst School we teach writing through the Talk for Writing approach.
 Talk for Writing is powerful because it enables children to imitate the language they need orally before reading, analysing, innovating and then writing independently.